photography provided by GradImages

 Fatherhood highlighted the agonizing contradictions of the condition of enslavement, and to be an involved father was to face intractable dilemmas, yet many men tried.
 By telling the story of the often quietly heroic efforts that enslaved men undertook to be fathers, Hilde reveals how formerly enslaved African Americans evaluated their fathers (including white fathers) and envisioned an honorable manhood."

 ORDER HER BOOK, Slavery, Fatherhood, & Paternal Duty in African American Communities AT THE UNIVERSITY OF NORTH CAROLINA PRESS WEBSITE.

 Do you love history and would you like to teach the subject in high school?
 Then look no further!
 The History department now offers an exciting new double-major-- you can keep studying everything you love about history while also learning how to effectively teach the subject at the high school level!

 All you have to do is contact Wendy Rouse at Wendy.Rouse@sjsu.edu and ask for a double-major form to fill out.
 Once you have submitted the form, you're all set!

 Check out the History Social Science Teacher Prep link on the right for more information.

 Welcome to Our New Graduate Students!

-The Department of History welcomes and congratulates our incoming graduate students for the Fall 2020 semester.
+The Department of History welcomes and congratulates our incoming graduate students for the Spring 2021 semester.
 Both faculty and staff look forward to working with you all!